hershyz/pytests/README.md

 # pylib
-Snippets of python files as I learn python.
+Snippets of python files as I create as I learn python.